What Is Resistance Training

 Why you need to begin Resistance Training right now

-We want to provide you with the motivation to begin your resistance training workout right now.
-So we thought that we would let you into the secret as to why resistance training is so beneficial to your health and body.
+We want to provide you with the motivation to begin your best training workout right now.
+So we thought that we would let you into the secret as to why it can be so beneficial to your health and body.

-One of the most important benefits of resistance training is that it will help you to burn fat.
-If you undergo fairly rigorous resistance training for a week you will experience the “afterburn effect”.
+One of the most important benefits is that it will help you to burn fat.
+If you undergo fairly rigorous sessions for a week you will experience the “afterburn effect”.

 Muscle development is another benefit of resistance training.
 You will start to look better as well as feel better.
 Women will tend to look more shapely and men will tend to get larger in size.

 Resistance training will also help to strengthen your bones.
 When your bones are under stress they will respond in a similar way to your muscles.
 Your bones will release osteoblasts and this will create new bone tissue.
-You do not want to suffer from osteoporosis problems later in life so get working those bones with resistance training.
+You do not want to suffer from osteoporosis problems later in life so get working those bones working now.